Fort Bragg in Mendocino County, California — The American West (Pacific Coastal)

 Erected 1983 by Native Daughters of the Golden West No. 210.

 Location.
 39° 26.812′ N, 123° 48.292′ W. Marker is in Fort Bragg, California, in Mendocino County.
-Marker is at the intersection of East Pine Street and North Franklin Street, on the left when traveling east on East Pine Street.
+It is at the intersection of East Pine Street and North Franklin Street, on the left when traveling east on East Pine Street.
 Touch for map.
 Marker is in this post office area: Fort Bragg CA 95437, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Building (within shouting distance of this marker); The Weller House (about 700 feet away, measured in a direct line); Major William F. Mullen Freedom Tree (about 700 feet away); Fort Bragg (approx. 0.2 miles away); Charles Russell Johnson (approx. 0.2 miles away); Surrounded By Trees (approx. half a mile away); Whirring Saws Silenced: A Pictorial History of the Mill Site (approx. half a mile away); Our Past Through Our Trash (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Fort Building (within shouting distance of this marker); The Weller House (about 700 feet away, measured in a direct line); Major William F. Mullen Freedom Tree (about 700 feet away); Fort Bragg (approx. 0.2 miles away); Charles Russell Johnson (approx. 0.2 miles away); Surrounded By Trees (approx. half a mile away); Whirring Saws Silenced: A Pictorial History of the Mill Site (approx. half a mile away); Our Past Through Our Trash (approx. half a mile away).
 Touch for a list and map of all markers in Fort Bragg.

 Additional commentary.